 CMHA will provide the family with information on how to obtain a listing of available units.
-CMHA will also provide the family information on agencies that help families find units outside of areas of poverty or minority concentrations.
+CMHA will also provide the family information on agencies that offers housing search assistance.

 The information packet including an explanation of how portability works, including a list of neighboring housing agencies with the name, address and telephone number of a portability contact person at each neighboring housing agency for use by families who move under portability.